Piran Cafe’s Wine Tasting Notes, Reviews and Samples Policy

 I love wine.
 I love tasting it even more.
 And even more than that, I love recommending new wine discoveries to my readers and friends.

-While I’ll note and review wines from around the world, the primary goal of the Piran Café Wine Hub is to gradually build what I hope will become the largest English language database of notes and news on wines from Slovenia.
-As I’m based in Slovenia and have roots here, first and foremost, my aim is to help provide a starting point for those interested in exploring Slovenian wines.
+While I’ll note and review wines from around the world, the primary goal of the Piran Café Wine Hub is to gradually build what I hope will become the largest English language database of notes and news on wines from Slovenia and the immediate region.
+As I’m based in Slovenia and have roots here, first and foremost, my aim is to help provide a starting point for those interested in exploring the dynamic but vastly undiscovered Slovenian wine landscape.
 And while doing so, to share the stories behind the winemakers and their wines.

-My interest in noting regional similarities and differences are important.
-So that first tier will be supplemented with wines from elsewhere in this part of central Europe, which means, generally speaking, the following areas: Croatia, northeast Italy (Friuli, Veneto and Alto Adige), Austria, Hungary, Bosnia & Hercegovina, Serbia, Montenegro and Macedonia.
+My interest in noting the regional similarities and differences is important.
+So that first tier will be supplemented with wines from elsewhere in this part of central Europe, which means, generally speaking, the following areas: Croatia, northeast Italy (Friuli, Veneto and Alto Adige), Austria, Hungary, Bosnia & Hercegovina, Serbia, Montenegro, Macedonia, Romania and Bulgaria.

 How do the ratings work?

 It’s simple.
-Wines mentioned on Piran Cafe, both in brief notes or longer reviews, are ones I like and recommend.
+Wines mentioned on Piran Café, either in brief collective notes or longer solo reviews, are ones I like and recommend.
 I wouldn’t waste time or space writing about them and sharing them if I didn’t.

 While I understand and appreciate the value and direction that number systems provide, I won’t assign points or grades.
 In the most objective hands, those are still subjective.

-My recommendations are based on my experiences with learning, studying and tasting wine — those stretch back nearly 30 years in general terms, and almost 25 specifically with wines from Slovenia.
+My recommendations stem from my experiences working in the trade as an importer and distributor — and simply studying and tasting lots of wine.
+That stretches back nearly 30 years in general terms, and almost 25 years specifically with wines from Slovenia.
 There’s a lot of wine being produced here, an increasing amount of it at a very high standard.
 But some not.
-My goal is not to declare winners and losers, but to provide direction to those interested in exploring wines more deeply.
+My goal is not to declare winners and losers, but to provide direction to those interested in exploring Slovenia’s wines more deeply.

-Price is a factor and will always be listed, but with so many variables considered before a wine is priced, it’s not a determining one.
-Value is important.
+Price is a factor and will always be listed (local retail in Slovenia), but with so many variables considered before a wine is priced, it’s not a determining one.
+That said, value is an important consideration.

-Most of the wines I try and smaple are ones I purchase at retail, in wine bars, or taste during winery visits or at various tasting events.
+Most of the wines I try and sample are ones I purchase at retail, in wine bars, or taste during winery visits or at various tasting events.

 Although I don’t solicit them, I’m happy to accept and receive samples from wineries, distributors or other merchants.
-While all will be tasted –usually grouped with other same or similar varietals, styles or areas– I can’t guarantee that all will be noted or reviewed.
-Those that I like and can recommend will be.
+While all will be tasted –usually grouped with other same or similar varietals, styles or areas and often in the company of others– I can’t guarantee that all will be noted with published reviews.
+Those that I like and can recommend will be, and those posts, usually ranging from 200-400 words, will be shared with my growing network of followers on Facebook, Instagram, Twitter, Pinterest and Google+.

 For delivery details, please get in touch.

 And finally, to be clear: I have no financial interest in any winery, wine shop, or merchant.
 I do not accept advertising from individual wineries, wine shops, grower associations or merchants.
-Further, in its 11 years on the web, Piran Café has never solicited or accepted sponsored posts, paid reviews or complimentary stays.
+Further, in its 11-plus years on the web, Piran Café has never solicited or accepted sponsored posts or paid reviews.
 That won’t change.

 Questions?
 Again, get in touch.